Hotel de Lauzun

 - Duration : 1h30

-- Price : 25€ (includes right of speech and entrance ticket)
+- Price : 25€ pp for a group up to 18 people (includes right of speech and entrance ticket)

 The Hotel de Lauzun is much more than yet another aristocratic mansion in Paris.
 Ravishingly luxurious with outstanding painted and gilded interiors, the house is the last example of a seventeenth century Grand siècle building one can visit on the île Saint Louis.